anthonysicilia/modeling-non-cooperation-TACL2022/README.md

 ## Code
 ### Dependencies / Cooperative Setting
 This repository is highly dependent on existing implementations for GuessWhat?! in the Cooperative Setting.
-Specifically, see [this repository](https://github.com/GuessWhatGame/guesswhat) provided by [Strub et al.](https://www.ijcai.org/proceedings/2017/0385.pdf) and [De Vries et al.](https://openaccess.thecvf.com/content_cvpr_2017/papers/de_Vries_GuessWhat_Visual_Object_CVPR_2017_paper.pdf). **Before running the code as described below, one should complete the steps required of this dependency** (i.e., see ```README-dependency.md``` or the original README provided by the dependency).
+Specifically, see [this repository](https://github.com/GuessWhatGame/guesswhat) provided by [Strub et al.](https://www.ijcai.org/proceedings/2017/0385.pdf) and [De Vries et al.](https://openaccess.thecvf.com/content_cvpr_2017/papers/de_Vries_GuessWhat_Visual_Object_CVPR_2017_paper.pdf). **Before running the code as described below, one should complete the steps required of this dependency and establish an identical experimental environment** (i.e., see ```README-dependency.md``` or the original README provided by the dependency).
 We have already copied over required submodules and code, so these steps can be followed within our repository without making changes to the code (e.g., besides resolving small version issues).

 You can skip RL training for QGen, since our code modifies this part.
 We have also included some redundant data in our OSF storage, so some steps may be skipped.